trustedci/swe-guide-site/pages/level1.md

 3. Build Infrastructure

-4. Changelog

-5. Development Status
+4. Development Status

-6. License
+5. License

 The rest of this chapter will lay out each of these requirements with how-tos and references on how to implement them for your own software projects.